WilsonPercival/WilsonPercival/memory leak fullscreen quality low android bug/memory_leak_fullscreen_quality_low_android_bug_r368s.md

 When I launch the game via `Remote preview` on `Android`, the game starts to freeze, after which the browser crashes.
 This happens in about 10 seconds.

 This happens because the project has the `Fullscreen quality` parameter set to `Low`.
+Also, the `Fullscreen mode` parameter is set to `Scale outer`.

 Everything works fine on the desktop.

+In `r358s` this works well.

 ## Attach a .c3p